-I am an ecologist and I want to know how animals move through space and time, and how they perform in changing environments, and how these factors affect their life histories.
+I am an ecologist and I want to know how animals move through space and time, how they perform in changing environments, and how these factors affect their life histories.
 My research interests are population ecology, dispersal ecology and evolution, life-history theory, movement ecology, population demography, landscape genetics, and conservation biology.
 During my MSc, I investigated the influence of a dynamic water regime on gene flow between local populations of a riparian grasshopper species.
 After my MSc, I worked as a research assistant on the effects of climate change on Alpine bird species that are indicative for structural diversity in mountain forests.

 Beyond research, I love nature and doing outdoor sports such as hiking, climbing, ski touring, cycling, swimming and diving.

 - 2014-present, PhD student, Population Ecology Research Group, University of Zurich, Switzerland

 - 2013-2014, Field manager, Meerkat Dispersal Project, Kalahari Research Station, South Africa

 - 2011-2012, Research Assistant, Swiss Federal Research Institute, WSL, Switzerland

 - 2010-2011, MSc in Ecology, University of Zurich, Switzerland